 - Easy to use and setup: Clean, intuitive self-service portal that makes it easy to request help, search knowledge bases and track progress on issues.

 - Integrates with Jira Software: Link Jira Service Desk tickets to Jira Software issues and keep dev and IT connected for fast issue resolution.

 - Adapts to your needs: Software so flexible, that it supports any resolution, escalation, or change process your IT Teams might dream up.

 In 2016, Jira Service desk received ITIL certification from PinkVerify and Axelos for 4 core IT processes (service, incident, problem and change management) providing an excellent starting point for IT teams looking to adopt best practices for lean ITIL and ITSM straight out-of-the-box.
-The other products rounding up the Atlassian ITSM suite are Confluence, on the documentation side and Hipchat from a communication standpoint.
+The other products rounding up the Atlassian ITSM suite are Confluence, on the documentation side and Hipchat and Statuspage from a communication standpoint.
 Confluence integrates with Jira Service Desk to provide a powerful knowledge base so you can help your customers help themselves to deflect requests, and Hipchat allows IT teams to be much more collaborative and effective in communicating.

 Every IT landscape must change over time.
 Legacy technologies need to be replaced, and IT needs to roll out new solutions to meet business demands.
 As we continue to watch the digital transformation of the services and applications under the control of IT teams, we see an accelerated rate of change that these teams must manage.
 Over the next month, we’ll dive more into ITSM, explaining each of the four core IT processes and how they can be managed with Jira Service Desk.